Heard about triglycerides? How about bad cholesterol? Obviously!

 Bad cholesterol is often derived from,

-- Transfat – found in fried, packaged, processed foods.
+- Transfats – found in fried, packaged, processed foods;

-- Saturated Fat like baked foods, deep fried foods, processed foods, etc.
+- Saturated fats like baked foods, deep fried foods, processed foods, etc.

 Let us see about triglycerides, the two culprits, bad cholesterol vs triglycerides.